alfonsoIodiceDE/alfonsoiodicede.github.io/classes.md

 ### Statistical Learning-related slides

 Slides illustrating SL instroductory topics, mostly (but not exclusively) based on the book:
-[An introduction to Statistical Learning](https://www.statlearning.com):  the slides contain examples from the book, reproduced via tidymodels.
+[An introduction to Statistical Learning](https://www.statlearning.com).
+The slides contain examples from the book, reproduced via tidymodels.
 Content-related comments and advices are more than welcome.

 [Linear regression: part 1](teaching_related/Linear_regression/Linear-Regression-part_1.html)